8.5 – One sample t-test

 The equation of the one sample t-test.
 Note the resemblance in form with the Z-score!

-t=\frac{\bar{X}-\mu}{s_{\bar{X}}}
+\begin{align*} t=\frac{\bar{X}-\mu}{s_{\bar{X}}} \end{align*}

 where s_{\bar{X}} is the sample standard error of the sample mean (SEM).

 For example, weight change of mice given a hormone (leptin) or placebo.
-The \bar{X} = 5 g, but under the null hypothesis, the mean change is “really” zero (\mu = 0).
+The \bar{X} = 5 g, but under the null hypothesis, the mean change is “really” zero (\mu= 0).
 How unlikely is our value of 5 g?

 Note how I snuck in “placebo” and mice?
 Do you think the concept of placebo is appropriate for research with mice, or should we simply refer to it as a control treatment?
 See Ch5.4 – Clinical trials for review.